 (Joint with No Survivorship, Virginia Only)

 Each Accountholder of a Joint Account appoints each of the other Accountholders, and each of the Authorized Signers, as that Accountholder’s attorney-in-fact with power to deposit to the credit of the Account moneys of any Accountholder and for that purpose to endorse any item payable to the order of all or any number of the Accountholders.
+Checks such as those from the government and insurance companies require endorsements from all parties.
 If one or more Joint Accountholders owes the Bank money which is due and payable, the Bank may use the funds in the Joint Account to pay the debt.
 Unless otherwise indicated on the signature card and accepted by the Bank, in the event of the death of a Joint Accountholder, the funds in the account will belong to the surviving Joint Accountholder(s).